Dead of Winter (1987 film): Production

 Despite the credits, Arthur Penn was not the film's original director.
 Co-writer Marc Shmuger, a classmate and friend of Penn's son Matthew Penn, began directing, but soon ran into difficulties.
 Producer John Bloomgarden took over directing in the interim.
 Studio executive Alan Ladd, Jr. asked Arthur Penn, who had initially brought the project to the studio's attention, to direct.
 Penn reluctantly agreed.

 Dead of Winter was filmed on location in Ontario, Canada.

 Release

 Metro-Goldwyn-Mayer released the film on VHS and DVD on December 3, 2002.
-The film debuted on the Blu-ray format for the first time on January 10, 2017.
+The film debuted on Blu-ray on January 10, 2017.
 The disc was released by Shout Factory under their spin-off label Scream Factory.
 Aside from the restoration, the disc has one new special feature, an interview with lead actress Mary Steenburgen.
 The disc has since gone out of print.

 Reception

 Critical response

 Dead of Winter has a 77% Fresh rating on Rotten Tomatoes from 13 reviews.
 In Janet Maslin's review for The New York Times, she wrote, "When a director approaches Gothic horror with this much enthusiasm, the results are bound to be as merry as they are frightening.
 So audiences for Arthur Penn's Dead of Winter are in for a hair-raising treat."
 Roger Ebert gave the film two and a half out of four, and concluded that, "The movie itself is finally just an exercise in silliness – great effort to little avail – but the actors have fun with it, the sets work and there are one or two moments with perfect surprises."

 Writing for The Washington Post, Paul Attanasio stated that Steenburgen "manages with élan an assignment that has her playing three parts".
 He faulted the lengthy build-up to the final confrontation, specifying, "An hour's worth of exposition is a long wait, and if the payoff isn't quite worth it, it is fun.
 After nine yards of soggy oatmeal, you're reintroduced to the pleasures of an old-fashioned haunted house."
 The staff review of the film in Variety found Rubeš to be lacking as the villain, writing, "Steenburgen and McDowall are the adversaries to follow, even though it would seem more likely that the wheel-chair bound doctor (Jan Rubeš) should be the one to watch.
 Rubeš is simply not sinister enough to be the mastermind behind this scheme."